History of Bistra

 The TMS was established to adequately document the industrial heritage of Slovenia.
 Its mission was – and still is – to collect, preserve, protect and exhibit moveable elements of the heritage that are relevant and symbolic for the historical development of the nation’s local crafts, trades and industry.
 Such a broad-set objective andthe lack of exhibition and depository sites led to the creation of specialized exhibitions in various other places throughout the country.
 Over the years, many of these semi-autonomous enterprises have expanded and developed their collections to the extent that they are now independent museums in their own right.
 Of particular note are the Blacksmith and Foundry Museum in Kropa, the Idrija Municipal Museum (its collection specializing in mercury mining); the textile collection, which forms part of Kranj’s Regional Museum, and the Jesenice Ironworks Museum.

 The first forestry and hunting collections of the TMS in Bistra were opened to the public in 1953.
-Today, permanent exhibitions from the fields of agriculture, transport, forestry, wood processing, hunting, fishing, textiles and electrical engineering can be seen on more than 6,000 m2 of exhibition space.
+Today, permanent exhibitions from the fields of agriculture, transport, forestry, wood processing, hunting, fishing, textiles, electrical engineering and metalworking machinery can be seen on more than 6,000 m2 of exhibition space.
 In addition, there are a number of dislocated collections in various parts of the country, including the Museum of Post and Telecommunications in Polhov Gradec, together with Wagensberg Castle (Bogenšperk) with its graphic and printing workshop and a cartographic exhibition.
 Also worth mentioning are the open-air magazines Soteska and Pivka.

 Take a look at the animated history of Bistra: